 Climate Resilience of Flexible Pavements

-However, the study also recognises the transport sector’s significant GHG emissions from the quality of pavements(smooth roads reduces vehicle emissions), materials used in construction and the type of maintenance or rehabilitation applied depending on the pavement’s condition.
+However, the study also recognises the transport sector’s significant GHG emissions from the quality of pavements(smooth roads reduce vehicle emissions), materials used in construction and the type of maintenance or rehabilitation applied depending on the pavement’s condition.

 To read the entire study, click the link below:

 Qiao, Y., Dawson, A. R., Parry, T., Flintsch, G., & Wang, W. (2020).
 Flexible Pavements and Climate Change: A Comprehensive Review and Implications.
-Sustainability, 12(3), 1057.
+Sustainability12(3), 1057.
 MDPI AG.
 Retrieved from http://dx.doi.org/10.3390/su12031057

 Leave a Reply